muctebanesiri/quartz/content/Notes/donts.md

 ## Health

-- I don’t use deodorant (since 2018 or so).
-I sometimes use a small wetted bit of baking soda if I plan to sweat in public, but on most days even when I will be laboring in heat, I don’t wear deodorant.
-“Based” people can explain the chemistry behind why but you will smell less offensive if you stop blocking your pores from disposing of their natural waste with chemicals and heavy metals in deodorant.
-- I don’t use soap every time I shower.
-Most of the time I rinse only unless I want to eliminate body odor after intense work.
-- I don’t use shampoo or any of this goo body wash stuff they sell now.
 - I don’t do weight lifting.
 I’m probably wrong about this, but it has never been a habit.
 I do normally get natural weight exercise working on my property, but I don’t think as much as I’d like.
 Either way, I am not a big fan of the idea of contrived weight lifting.
 I do strongly recommend the book “Convict Conditioning” for naturalistic muscle-training and kalesthenics.

 ## Things I used to not do.